seanf316/P2-Movie-Buff-Or-Bluff/README.md

 I would like to add the following updates in the future when time permits:

-1. Global Leaderboard - Instead of scores been saved locally on the users device they would instead be saved to a database where every users score would be stored.
+1. Global Leaderboard - Instead of scores being saved locally on the user's device they would instead be saved to a database where every user's score would be stored.
-2. Catagories - I would like to add specific Movie catagories like Action, Comedy, Thriller, Sci-Fi etc.
+2. Categories - I would like to add specific Movie categories like Action, Comedy, Thriller, Sci-Fi, etc.
 3. Difficulty Levels - I would like to incorporate difficulty levels like Easy, Medium & Hard.
-4. Remaining Time added to overall score - I want the timer to be more of just a countdown and have more influence on the overall score i.e. Answer correctly faster adds more points to the score.
+4. Remaining Time added to the overall score - I want the timer to be more of just a countdown and have more influence on the overall score i.e. Answering correctly faster adds more points to the score.

 ## Deployment